wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 as diminishing returns, talking to the same kinds of people no matter where I went.

-I couldn't justify the discontentment.
+__I couldn't justify the discontentment__.
 How could I feel this way?
 This is what I had worked so hard to get to.
 So many other people would have loved to have this kind of life.
 I felt like I needed to change something somehow.
 Maybe my location or my profession.
 I didn't know what, but this couldn't be it, right?

-##Discontentment links us all
+## Discontentment is human

 I talked to and read about other people who seemed to have "made it", and the more people I heard from, the more evident it became that there wasn't really